HildoBijl/stepwise/packages/value-types/README.md

 # @step-wise/value-types

 Combine the independent adapters that let application-specific values participate in input interpretation, serialization, and equality checks.
-The package contains only adapter composition infrastructure; domain-specific value types live in separate integration packages or private exercise tooling.
+It contains the shared adapter definitions and registry utilities, together with the fundamental Integer and MultipleChoice value types.
+Other domain-specific value types live in separate integration packages or private exercise tooling.

 ## Installation